svenbolte/time-clock/readme.txt

 == Changelog ==

+= 9.1.2.1.81 = 18.03.2023
+load etime scripts only if needed, clear time default in stempelmaske

 = 9.1.2.1.80 = 08.01.2023
 Form postings switched to _POST method, delroom (admins only) and delseat (user and admin) set to form POST method